Kathi Gruss, DVM — Co-Chief of Staff

 Emily Frey, DVM

 Dr. Frey grew up in southern Maryland and currently resides in Charlottesville, VA.
 She received an undergraduate degree from Towson University and earned her DVM degree from Virginia-Maryland Regional College of Veterinary Medicine.
 Before joining the Earlysville Animal Hospital team, Dr. Frey practiced at the Westwood Animal Hospital in Staunton, VA.
 Her special interests include internal medicine, preventive care, and pain management.
+Dr. Frey has completed her Fear Free Certification.

 Outside of work, Dr. Frey enjoys hiking, kayaking, reading a good book, and doing home improvement projects.
 She also shares her home with her two dogs; Gillie, a beagle mix, and Piper, a toy poodle mix.